Irish Civil War: Atrocities and executions

+On 27 September 1922, three months after the outbreak of war, the Free State's Provisional Government put before the Dáil an Army (Emergency Powers) Resolution endorsing the establishment of military courts and tribunals by the Army Council.
+Sometimes incorrectly referred to as the "Public Safety Bill" or "Emergency Powers Act", the Army Resolution was not law, it was a resolution passed by parliament endorsing the measures the pro-treaty army was implementing in the war under martial law since July.
+Consequently, "Public Safety Act" or "Emergency Powers Act" is not recorded on the Irish Statute book.
+These pieces of "legislation" are alone the invention of Irish historians.
+The fictitious "Acts" nevertheless play an important role in the Irish state's foundation myth, dividing civil war violence into bogus legal and illegal categories.

-On 27 September 1922, three months after the outbreak of war, the Free State's Provisional Government put before the Dáil an Army Emergency Powers Resolution proposing to extend the legislation for setting up military tribunals, transferring some of the Free State's judicial powers over Irish citizens accused of anti-government activities to the Army Council.
-The legislation, commonly referred to as the "Public Safety Bill", set up and empowered military tribunals to impose life imprisonment, as well as the death penalty, for 'aiding or abetting attacks' on state forces, possession of arms and ammunition or explosive 'without the proper authority' and 'looting destruction or arson'.
+The Army Resolution recognised the military courts and tribunals established in the army to impose life imprisonment, as well as the death penalty, for 'aiding or abetting attacks' on state forces, possession of arms and ammunition or explosive 'without the proper authority' and 'looting destruction or arson'.

 The final phase of the Civil War degenerated into a series of atrocities that left a lasting legacy of bitterness in Irish politics.
 The Free State began executing Republican prisoners on 17 November 1922, when five IRA men were shot by firing squad.
 They were followed on 24 November by the execution of acclaimed author and treaty negotiator Erskine Childers.
 In all, out of around 12,000 Republican prisoners taken in the conflict, 81 were officially executed by the Free State.